 Ampalaya or Bitter Gourd (sometimes called bitter melon) is a vegetable full of nutrients that are good for the body.
-There are a lot of us who do not want to eat ampalaya because of the bitter.
-However, some still try their best to develop an acquired taste because of its known health benefits.
+There are a lot of us who do not want to eat any dishes associated to it because of the bitter taste that the vegetable brings.
+However, some still try their best to develop an acquired taste because of the known health benefits of this vegetable.

 Ampalaya con Carne is a dish composed of beef strips and ampalaya – this is also known as beef with ampalaya.
 This is perfect for those who wish to eat ampalaya but cannot handle the bitterness.
 The beef acts as a neutralizing agent; it covers the bitterness with its flavorful juices.